topkecleon/telegram-bot-bash/examples/webhook/README.md

 #### [Examples](../README.md)

-## Bashtbot webhook example
+## Bashbot webhook example

 ### Webhook

 Bashbot default mode is to poll Telegram server for updates but Telegram offers webhook as a more efficient method to deliver updates.
-If your server is reachable from the Internet its possible to use the methods described here.
+If your server is reachable from the Internet its possible to use the method described here.

 Prerequisite for receiving Telegram unpdates with webhook is a valid SSL certificate, a self signed certificate will not be sufficient.